-Written words matter, especially now that there are so many competing claims on our attention.
-If you work for a charity, your words can win new supporters, shed light on injustice, or even save a life.
+Written words matter.
+If you work for a charity, those words can win new supporters, shed light on injustice, or even save a life.

 How you write can also reveal a lot about your own confidence and values. (“Fear,” according to author Stephen King, “is at the heart of all bad writing.”
 Stephen King knows a thing or two about fear.)
 Whether you’re making the case for a major gift or applying for a top leadership position, you need to write past your fear so that you an articulate your vision clearly, in your own authentic voice.